gerwld/spoplus-extension/README.md

 ## Installation

+Spotify Theme Editor is available on the [Google Chrome Store](https://chrome.google.com/webstore/detail/spotify-theme-editor/ijkboaojikgaanlgigobkmbpnjgjljnc).
+Visit the store page and click on the "Add to Chrome" button to install the extension directly to your browser.

 You can download the latest version of Spotify Theme Editor from the [Releases](https://github.com/gerwld/spotify-theme-editor/releases) page.
 Choose the appropriate version for your operating system and follow the installation instructions provided.

 ## Usage